jlevydev/panfactum/packages/internal-docs/engineering/getting_started/setup/index.md

 ## Prerequisites

-All of the below steps can be completed without any prior work.
+All the below steps can be completed without any prior work.

-However, in order to authenticate to the resources necessary for our local development workflows, you will need to complete the following.
+However, in order to authenticate to the resources necessary for our local development workflows, you will need to complete the following:

 - Provision your Panfactum AAD account (TODO)
 - Be assigned to the correct role group (TODO)
-- Join the pPanfactum GitHub Organization](https://github.com/Panfactum) (TODO)
+- Join the Panfactum GitHub Organization](https://github.com/Panfactum) (TODO)

 ## Supported Systems